Staphylococcus aureus: Infection control

-Spread of S. aureus (including MRSA) generally is through human-to-human contact, although recently some veterinarians have discovered the infection can be spread through pets, with environmental contamination thought to play a relatively less important part.
+Environmental contamination is thought to play a relatively less important part compared to direct transmission.
 Emphasis on basic hand washing techniques are, therefore, effective in preventing its transmission.
 The use of disposable aprons and gloves by staff reduces skin-to-skin contact, so further reduces the risk of transmission.

 Recently, myriad cases of S. aureus have been reported in hospitals across America.
 Transmission of the pathogen is facilitated in medical settings where healthcare worker hygiene is insufficient.
 S. aureus is an incredibly hardy bacterium, as was shown in a study where it survived on polyester for just under three months; polyester is the main material used in hospital privacy curtains.

-The bacteria are transported on the hands of healthcare workers, who may pick them up from a seemingly healthy patient carrying a benign or commensal strain of S. aureus, and then pass it on to the next patient being treated.
-Introduction of the bacteria into the bloodstream can lead to various complications, including endocarditis, meningitis, and, if it is widespread, sepsis.